davenaylor/postie/readme.txt

 feature to it (basically a bookmarklet).
 In the process I started looking at his code and realized how much you could do with the plugin system available in Word Press.

-So I decided to make an offical fork.
+So I decided to make an official fork.
 I put up an article on my blog asking for new names.
 I picked Postie.
 I then modified the code to be a proper plugin.
 And the rest is history :)

 * BUGFIX -problem with subject